opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 **_The offence_**

-3       The background facts to the Applicant’s drug trafficking convictions have been set out in both the first instance judgment (see _Public Prosecutor v Abdul Haleem bin Abdul Karim and another_ [2013] 3 SLR 734 (“ _PP v Abdul Haleem_ ”)) and the Court of Appeal’s judgment in respect of the Applicant’s appeal against conviction (see _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ [2014] 3 SLR 721 (“ _Muhammad Ridzuan v PP_ ”)).
+3       The background facts to the Applicant’s drug trafficking convictions have been set out in both the first instance judgment (see _Public Prosecutor v Abdul Haleem bin Abdul Karim and another_ <span class="citation">[2013] 3 SLR 734</span> (“ _PP v Abdul Haleem_ ”)) and the Court of Appeal’s judgment in respect of the Applicant’s appeal against conviction (see _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ <span class="citation">[2014] 3 SLR 721</span> (“ _Muhammad Ridzuan v PP_ ”)).
 I will therefore set out only such background facts as are necessary for giving the context for this application.

 4       The Applicant and Abdul Haleem bin Abdul Karim (“Abdul Haleem”) previously worked as bouncers in the same night club.
 They had known each other for about a year prior to the date of their arrest.
 Initially, the Applicant befriended one Rosli in Johor Bahru, who wanted to know if the Applicant was interested in trafficking drugs.
 Subsequently, one Afad, who identified himself as Rosli’s friend, called the Applicant to see if he was interested in purchasing heroin.